cizordj/molotov/README.md

 [grub-efi-arm64-bin](https://packages.debian.org/buster/grub-efi-arm64-bin)
 package is not installable on 64 bits versions of Debian.
 This is a problem that could be solved in just one line of code if that package was available.

+## Troubleshooting
+Some common problems that people find when they use Molotov

+### Black screen with a blinking cursor
+After using molotov to create the flash drive and booting from there, the Windows logo shows up and then disappear leaving you with a black screen and a blinking underscore on the left.
+It means that Windows is still booting in the background and it will take from 5 to 10 minutes to show the installation screen.
+This is mostly a hardware problem and is not something that molotov can fix, if you have a worn flash drive be aware that the transfer speed will be slow and Windows may take forever to boot.
+That is why I recommend you to use a 3.0 usb drive because the Windows will boot up faster.